vinicius-arcanjo/node-templates/README.md

 ## License

-This project is under the `[YOUR LICENSE HERE]`.
+This project is under the [MIT License ©](https://github.com/vinicius-arcanjo/node-templates/blob/main/LICENSE.md).
 See the `LICENSE` file in each branch for more details.